genpat-it/wiki-engine/plugins/custom/README.md

 ## Set Home page Plugin (mkdocs_set_home_page_plugin)

-The `SetHomePagePlugin` is a custom MkDocs plugin that allows you to set a custom home page for your documentation by creating a symbolic link to the specified home page file.
+The `SetHomePagePlugin` is a custom MkDocs plugin that allows you to set a custom home page for your documentation by creating a copy to the specified home page file.

 ### Configuration